palimpsest-pursuers/capturing/README.md

 ## Windows Installation
 ## Other
 ### Pixilink SDK
 Current MISHA hardware includes a Pixilink camera.
-You can download the Pixilink SDK for a 30 day free trial [here](https://pixelink.com/products/software/sdk/).
+You can download the Pixilink SDK for free from [here](https://pixelink.com/products/software/pixelink-capture-software/).
+### FLIR Blackfly SDK
+Current MISHA hardware includes a FLIR Blackfly camera.
+You can download the FLIR Blackfly SDK for free from [here](https://www.flir.eu/products/spinnaker-sdk/?vertical=machine+vision&segment=iis).
 ### QT
 Qt has a designer application that you can download [here](https://www.qt.io/offline-installers) for easy changes to the .ui file.
 This is the offline version which does not require an account to download.
 ### PySpin wrapper class and the Spinnaker SDK